pitininja/select-mania/README.md

 Can be useful if the select is placed in a high z-index element so it doesn't go under it.

+This option works only if `scrollContainer` is enabled.

 #### placeholder

 Default: `'Select an item'`